SharePoint/sp-dev-docs/docs/embedded/tutorials/using-file-preview.md

 ## Load the document preview dynamically

-If you intend to dynamically load the preview in the same page without leaving it, you may get a CORS error if you attempt to access the Microsoft Graph endpoint directly from a script from your page.
+If you intend to dynamically load the preview in the same page without leaving it, you might get a CORS error if you attempt to access the Microsoft Graph endpoint directly from a script from your page.

 One way to solve this problem is to create an endpoint in your application that makes the request and returns the url.